-a.
-Loop system must be located below the 345' contour and within 200 feet of the 360'.

-b.
-Loop system must be contained within the area in front of the applicant's property and must not interfere with other docks or navigation.
+- a.
+Loop system must be located below the 345' contour and within 150 feet of the 360'. - b.
+Loop system must be contained within the area in front of the applicant's property. - c.
+The structures must not adversely affect navigation. - d.
+The heating/cooling medium used within the supply piping must be water.
+NO EXCEPTIONS. - e.
+The exposed portions of the coils must be anchored to the lake bottom. - f.
+Material excavated to install heat exchange coils that is not used as backfill material within the excavated trench must be disposed properly in uplands.